Moorabool Gardens for Wildlife

 Garden guides visit program participants in their gardens, discuss the visions of the garden and prepare a short report including the ways to make gardens even more beneficial to our native wildlife.

 Gardens are important places.
 They offer us refuges, food, recreation and a place to connect with nature.
 Our team of volunteers all have a passion for gardening and the conservation of our indigenous plants and animals.
 Being part of this program is an opportunity to share a passion for gardens and to be part of a like-minded and inclusive community.

 If you are interested in joining our community, register your interest below.

 Connecting the landscape

-Our gardens, no matter how small, have an important part to play in supporting our native species.
+Our gardens, no matter how small, have an important part to play in supporting our local native species.

 Areas of native bushland are increasingly fragmented and species that can't fly, walk or crawl long distances become trapped in these places.